sheacon/used_car_pricing/README.md

 # Used Car Pricing Model

-- NOTE: This project will fulfill the capstone/thesis requirement for graduation from my master's degree program this spring.
-It is in the early stages of development.

-## Scoping

 The primary goal is to build an accurate pricing model for used cars.
 Extensive work will be performed in high-quality data collection, feature engineering, and model tuning.

 Data: